Skip To Content

 • To receive full information and counseling on the availability of known financial resources for your healthcare.

-• To receive the name of the individuals providing your care, treatment and services.
+• To receive the name of the individuals providing your care, treatment, and services.

 Your Responsibilities

-• Providing information that facilitates your care.
+• Providing information that facilitates your care, treatment, and services.

 • Meeting financial commitments.